Actuarial-Control-Cycle-T1-2024/sample-page/README.md

 #### Website Guide
 ---

->The report can be found in report.pdf file which contains the main concept that we proposed and all the associated risks and analysis.
+- **Report**: The `report.pdf` file contains the main concept proposed by our group, along with all associated risks and analyses.

->
->The code we used can be Life_insurance.py which included the main technicals that was used.
->
+- **Code**: The `Life_insurance.py` file includes the main technical aspects utilized in our project.

->The contains how the mortality decrement was calculated based on our assumptions.
+- **Mortality Decrement Calculation**: Refer to the `mortality_decrement_calculation.ipynb` notebook for details on how the mortality decrement was calculated based on our assumptions.

->
->All other .csv and .zip files are used as input dataset.
+- **Datasets**: All other `.csv` and `.zip` files are used as input datasets for our analysis.

 Please send us email if there is any confusion in understanding the report content or running the codes.
 ![](Actuarial.gif)